 A chronologically and regionally organised structure has been given to the full text, to allow for an easy searching of the content, and for the reading of the text in either a linear or non-linear manner.

-Haplogroup (hg.) will be frequently used to refer to Y-chromosome haplogroups, unless expressly stated otherwise.
-Y-DNA haplogroups and subclades will also be referred to as lineage, whereas common admixture components defined in recent papers will be referred to as ancestry.
-The preferred nomenclature system of haplogroups is “X-Y”, where “X” is the standard name by ISOGG (2018), and “Y” is one or more SNP mutations defining the haplogroup, using whenever possible the one preferred by YFull.
-An asterisk “X-Y*” is used to represent a basal lineage, commonly understood as a subclade with different mutations from the most common, ‘successful’ ones.
+Haplogroup (hg.) will be frequently used to refer to Y-chromosome haplogroups, unless otherwise expressly stated.
+Y-DNA haplogroups and subclades will also be referred to as line or lineage, whereas common admixture components defined in recent papers will be referred to as ancestry.
+The preferred nomenclature system of haplogroups is X-Y, where X is the standard name by ISOGG (2018), and Y is one or more SNP mutations defining the haplogroup, using whenever possible the one preferred by YFull.
+An asterisk X-Y* is used to represent a basal lineage, commonly understood as a subclade with different mutations from the most common, ‘successful’ ones.

 Modern physical maps are used to illustrate potential expansion routes of ancient cultures, peoples, and languages, even though they pose a significant danger to the development of a sound model, since they almost invariably involve “a concatenation of weakly supported links that corporately form an ‘arrow’ of dispersion” (Mallory 2014).
 Map routes are only depicted as a visual help to add movement to the otherwise stationary maps of ancient cultures, peoples, languages, and ancient DNA obtained from scattered burials.
-Eurasian biomes (Figure 3 and Suppl.
-Fig. 19) are commonly referenced to delimit cultural groups and migration routes.
+Eurasian biomes (Error!
+Reference source not found. and Suppl.
+Fig. 19) are commonly referenced to in this book to delimit cultural groups and migration routes.